 MCAT Content Review

-Along with the use of excellent MCAT resources, spaced repetition, practice questions, and full-length practice tests, MCAT content review is an essential element of preparing for your exam.
 Contrary to what you may think, there is a right way to do MCAT content review.
 What is the best way to approach working through so much difficult material?
 We’ll help you learn how to approach MCAT content review using the best strategies in this guide.

 Which MCAT Content Review Method Works Best?

-There are a lot of MCAT resources out there when it comes to content review, from content books such as Kaplan and The Princeton Review to review videos from high quality providers like Khan Academy and Sketchy MCAT.
+There are a lot of MCAT resources out there when it comes to MCAT content review, from content books such as Kaplan and The Princeton Review to review videos from high quality providers like Khan Academy and Sketchy MCAT.
 How do you choose between them, and which is the best MCAT content review resource?
 The answer to this is… it depends.

 One efficient way around not picking between them exists as well.
 If you know that there are certain subjects you are proficient in, say, biology and chemistry, you can briefly review those using a written resource, and thus save time.
 For the concepts you have difficulty with, you can refer to a Khan Academy video on the subject and get more in-depth exposure to it.
 This targeted review allows you to spend more time on strengthening your weaker areas and use your study time efficiently.